 The amount of courage it takes to give up an addiction and step into recovery is extraordinary.
-It is the decision to disarm the ability to numb grief, anxiety, depression, and a plethora of other difficult emotions and learn new ways to cope.
+It a choice to let go of the ability to numb grief, anxiety, depression, and a plethora of other difficult emotions and learn new ways to cope.
 It is not an easy journey and it cannot be done alone.
 The role of loved ones in the recovery process is vital.
 If loved ones can do the hard work alongside their child, spouse, sibling, parent, or friend, the ability to reconnect can lead to a deeper bond and trust that may have never previously existed.

 Here are 5 tips for helping your loved one feeling supported in their recovery journey: